Greater Toronto Area: Provincial politics

-Toronto is the capital of Ontario with the Ontario Legislative Building, often metonymically known as Queen's Park after the street and park surrounding it, being located in downtown Toronto.
+Toronto is the capital of Ontario with the Ontario Legislative Building, often metonymically known as Queen's Park after the street and park surrounding it, being located in Downtown Toronto.
 Most of the provincial government offices are also located in downtown Toronto.

-On the provincial level of government, the Ontario Progressive Conservatives, Ontario Liberals, and the Ontario New Democrats all hold electoral districts in the GTA.
+On the provincial level of government, the Ontario Progressive Conservatives (PCs), Ontario Liberals, and the Ontario New Democrats all hold electoral districts in the GTA.
 While the GTA provided a strong base of support for the Progressive Conservative government between 1995 and 2003, the Ontario Liberal Party achieved a major victory in the GTA during the 2003 election and has enjoyed strong support from the region ever since.
 In the 2011 election, the Liberals won 33 of the 44 available seats in the GTA, allowing Premier Dalton McGuinty to hold onto a minority government.
 The 2014 election under McGuinty's successor, Kathleen Wynne, was an even bigger electoral landslide for the Liberals, as they won 38 seats in the region.
-They even took a number of ridings in territory that had voted PC for decades, like Durham, Burlington, Newmarket-Aurora and Halton.
-The PCs hold no seats in Peel Region, and only one seat in each of the Halton, York, and Durham regions.
-While the NDP has been weak in the GTA since the 1995 election, they have seen some successes in Brampton and Durham Region, where they hold one seat each.
+They even took several ridings in territory that had voted PC for decades, like Durham, Burlington, Newmarket-Aurora and Halton.
+The PCs hold no seats in Peel Region and only one seat in each of the Halton, York, and Durham regions.
+While the NDP has been weak in the GTA since the 1995 election, it has seen some successes in Brampton and Durham Region, where they hold one seat each.

-The Progressive Conservative Party of Ontario has not won a riding in the city of Toronto during a general election from 1999 to 2018.
-On the other end of the spectrum, the NDP saw major losses in Toronto during the 2014 election, and only hold two seats in the city.
-This is no longer the case since the 2018 provincial election, as the Progressive Conservatives and the NDP made significant gains at the expense of the Liberals and this continues to hold true in the 2022 provincial election.
+The Progressive Conservative Party of Ontario did not win a riding in the City of Toronto during a general election from 1999 to 2018.
+On the other end of the spectrum, the NDP saw major losses in Toronto during the 2014 election and held only two seats in the city.
+That is no longer the case since the 2018 provincial election, as the Progressive Conservatives and the NDP made significant gains at the expense of the Liberals; that continues to hold true in the 2022 and 2025 provincial elections.

 Municipal politics

 In 2011, 244 politicians govern the Greater Toronto Area below the provincial and federal levels, holding offices in cities, towns, and regional municipalities.
+There are no political parties at the municipal level in the Greater Toronto Area.
 Unusual for a large North American urban agglomeration, the GTA has very few agencies with powers that can cross boundaries.

-Attempts to create an interregional organization have been made, such as the Province of Ontario's Office of the Greater Toronto Area (OGTA) in 1988 and the Greater Toronto Services Board (GTSB) in 1998, but have failed due to a lack of real authority in these agencies.
+Attempts to create an interregional organization have been made, such as the Province of Ontario's Office of the Greater Toronto Area (OGTA) in 1988 and the Greater Toronto Services Board (GTSB) in 1998, but they have failed by the lack of real authority in those agencies.

 Consequently, there are few interregional public authorities: Metrolinx, an agency of the provincial government, manages the GTA-wide GO Transit system, while the Toronto and Region Conservation Authority manages some of the GTA's watersheds and natural areas.
 Notably, there is no organization with broad powers as in other Canadian cities, such as the Communauté métropolitaine de Montréal and Metro Vancouver Regional District.